abpframework/abp/docs/en/Caching.md

 }
 ````

-* This sample service uses the `GetOrAddAsync()` method to get a book item from the cache.
+* This sample service uses the `GetOrAddAsync()` method to get a book item from the cache. `GetOrAddAsync` is an additional method that was added by the ABP Framework to the standard ASP.NET Core distributed cache methods.
 * If the book was not found in the cache, it calls the factory method (`GetBookFromDatabaseAsync` in this case) to retrieve the book item from the original source.
 * `GetOrAddAsync` optionally gets a `DistributedCacheEntryOptions` which can be used to set the lifetime of the cached item.

-Other methods of the `IDistributedCache<BookCacheItem>` are same as ASP.NET Core's `IDistributedCache` interface, so you can refer [it's documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).
+`IDistributedCache<BookCacheItem>` supports the same methods of the ASP.NET Core's standard `IDistributedCache` interface, so you can refer [it's documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

 ### `IDistributedCache<TCacheItem, TCacheKey>` Interface